blinklet/learning-pyxel/README.md

 App()
 ```

 Object-oriented programming makes it possible to write game Pyxel programs that contain more than a few sprites.
-However, beginner programmers may still create simple animations like the one shown above using only functions, which should give them opportunities to develop fun little programs before they have to learn about classes and Object-oriented programming.
+However, beginner programmers may still create simple animations like the one shown above using only functions, which should give them opportunities to develop fun little programs before they have to learn about classes and object-oriented programming.

 # Changes to make